olinjs/olinjs/lessons/02-express-templating/README.md

     - Make sure that the response you send your user is centered, no matter how they resize their browser.
     - Send along some javascript so an animation of your choice occurs when you click on the page.
 For example, the text on the page could change to a random color when you click on it.

+4. If you want more practice and understanding of Javascript, read through [Javascript.md](./Javascript.md).
+There you'll find the Node Beginner Book, the Airbnb Javascript Style Guide, and more information on the syntax and theory of Javascript.

 #Before Class 3 (Friday 1/27/17)
 In this homework you will begin building your first Express application, and create dynamic Handlebars templates.